-The new advent of music streaming is a topic which has provided much debate in the music industry.
-Most criticism coming from the artists within the industry who don’t make as much money off of streaming as they did from CD and Vinyl sales.
+Music streaming is a topic which has provided much debate in the music industry.
 In spite of this criticism streaming has still had a massive impact on the music industry.
 One of the ways it has changed the music industry is that people don’t listen to an album the whole way through anymore.
 They can skip, shuffle and select the songs they wish to listen to and ignore the ones they don’t want to listen to.
 This may seem like a very small detail but it has actually had a massive impact on the way albums are produced.

 Now that listeners can skip and select which song they want to play first on an album there is not a lot of importance in the music industry given to the order in which songs appear on an album.
 However, back in the days of Vinyl the order in which songs appeared on an album was a crucial marketing decision, why?
 Salience!